nblumhardt/serilog-timings/README.md

 # Serilog Timings [![Build status](https://ci.appveyor.com/api/projects/status/hkb5woe4ek7im249/branch/master?svg=true)](https://ci.appveyor.com/project/NicholasBlumhardt/serilog-timings/branch/master) [![NuGet Pre Release](https://img.shields.io/nuget/vpre/SerilogTimings.svg?maxAge=2592000)](https://nuget.org/packages/serilogtimings)

+Serilog's support for structured data makes it a great way to collect timing information.
+It's easy to get started with in development, because the timings are printed to the same output as other log messages (the console, files, etc.) so a metrics server doesn't have to be available all the time.

-Extends Serilog with timed operations.
-Built with some specific requirements in mind:
+Serilog Timings is built with some specific requirements in mind:

  * One operation produces exactly one log event (events are raised at the completion of an operation)
  * Natural and fully-templated messages